 Summer Semester: Optional Internship Programme (10 ECTS)

 These are regulated according to The University Postgraduate Study Rules.

-Successful completion of 100 credits following the European Credit Transfer System (ECTS).
+Successful completion of 90 or 100 credits following the European Credit Transfer System (ECTS).

 These are allocated as follows:

 Students will be obtaining MA in Political Science (International Relations) or MA in Political Science (European Politics).